DataIntellectTech/TorQ/docs/gettingstarted.md

 function and sourcing torq.q from another script.
 This could, for example, change the suffixing to a full timestamp.

+In the case where -onelog is flagged TorQ will attempt to redirect all output to the out log file, unfortunately this is not perfect.
+TorQ uses \1 and \2 to redirect stderr and stdout, onelog only overrides handled errors to the \1 redirect.
+Any errors that are raised by KDB+ and unhandled are still directed to the err log file.

 <a name="config"></a>

 Configuration Loading